General Questions

 How much does the UO Student Health Benefits Plan cost?

-For the purposes of comparing to other plans, this would equate to $256.50 per month.
+For the purposes of comparing to other plans, this equates to $293 per month.

 How do students pay for the UO Student Health Benefits Plan?